 The resort offers hammocks to relax in, a community fire pit with wood provided, and picnic tables.
 It’s also a short walk to a variety of shops and restaurants in Matlacha.

 Pensacola Beach RV Resort has waterfront sites on the 40-mile Gulf Coast barrier island of Santa Rosa.
 The full hookup sites are roomy and level with concrete pads and picnic tables.
 The park has 24-hour laundry facilities, free WiFi, and a pool open daily.

 The park is surrounded by eateries from a chowder house to a breakfast cafe.
 Nearby the Pensacola Beach Boardwalk has shops to browse.
 Also within a short walking distance is the Pensacola Beach Pier which juts out into the Gulf of Mexico.

 Just across from Santa Rosa Island, this resort has waterfront sites along Santa Rosa Sound.
-Their level full hookup sites have concrete pads, and the upscale amenities include a heated waterfront pool and 300-foot-long fishing pier.
+Their level full hookup sites have concrete pads, and the upscale amenities include a heated waterfront pool and a 300-foot-long fishing pier.

-They recently added a 3,000-square-foot outdoor gathering area with a fire pit, a newly fenced-in dog park, and modern, upgraded WiFi.
+They recently added a 3,000-square-foot outdoor gathering area with a fire pit, a newly fenced-in dog park, and upgraded WiFi.
 New kayaks and paddle boards are also available for guests.

 You can find more Florida RV campgrounds with a quick search on RV LIFE Campgrounds.
 Make trip planning easier with RV LIFE Trip Wizard and the RV LIFE App With RV-Safe GPS.